 Picking A Domain

-Selecting a domain can be a challenge for some bloggers because it needs to be brandable, meaningful, and easy to remember.
+Selecting a domain or blog name can be a challenge for some bloggers because it needs to be brandable, meaningful, short and easy to remember.
 If you are interested in blogging about healthy food and recipes, a domain like My-Favorite-Healthy-Food-Recipes.com or MyFavoriteFoodRecipes.com is not the way to go.
 Try a catchy, unique domain such as EatWell.com or HealthFanatic.com.
 Similarly, you can brand your domain after yourself by using your name.
 Learn more about how to come up with a blog name.

 Where To Buy A Domain and Hosting